domoticz/domoticz/README.md

 ## Support

+By default Domoticz is protected by a username (admin) and password (domoticz).

+Please either change the password as soon as possible or create a different admin user and remove the default (admin) user.

+More information on securing your Domoticz setup can be found in the [SECURITY](SECURITY.md) documentation.

 Your first place for support is the [Domoticz Forum](http://www.domoticz.com/forum)

 The Github issue tracker is NOT for end-user support.